 The NC is responsible for the annual review on the size and composition of the Board and the Board Committees.
-The Board aims to comprise members of diverse backgrounds, mix of skills, industry experience, core competencies and knowledge of the Group.
+The NC endeavours to include in the Board, members of diverse backgrounds, mix of skills, industry experience, core competencies and knowledge of the Group.

-Having considered the scope and nature of the operations of the Company, the requirements of the business and the need to avoid undue disruptions from the changes to the composition of the Board and the Board Committees, the Board believes that the current composition and size of the Board and the Board Committees is appropriate to ensure the effectiveness of the decision making process.
+Having considered the scope and nature of the operations of the Company, the requirements of the business and the need to avoid undue disruptions from the changes to the composition of the Board and the Board Committees, the Board believes that the current composition and size of the Board and the Board Committees is appropriate to ensure the effectiveness of the decision-making process.